YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Unicode (ISO/IEC-10646)
 -----------------------

 YottaDB supports international character sets using Unicode.
-A mumps process can operate in one of two modes: M mode and UTF-8 mode, which is specified by the environment variable ydb_chset at process startup and which is immutable for the life of the process.
+A mumps process can operate in one of two modes: M mode and UTF-8 mode, which is specified by the environment variable gtm_chset at process startup and which is immutable for the life of the process.

 In M mode, the process interprets strings as single byte characters with characters from $Char(0) through $Char(127) encoded as ASCII (M mode).
 A YottaDB process in M mode places no interpretation on characters $Char(128) through $Char(255) – the application is free to use any interpretation it chooses, and ISO-8859 variants are commonly used.
 There is no distinction between a string of bytes and a string of characters and all bytes are valid characters – the concept of an illegal or a non-canonical character is a non-sequitur in M mode.